European Parliament to vote on €90bn loan for Ukraine on 11 February

 Background:

-• On 19 December, the European Union summit approved a decision on a joint loan to provide Ukraine with €90 billion, which covers two-thirds of Ukraine's needs in 2026-27 for both the budgetary and defence sectors.
+• On 19 December, the European Union summit approved a decision on a joint loan to provide Ukraine with €90 billion, which covers two-thirds of Ukraine's needs in 2026-27 in both the budgetary and defence sectors.

 • On 4 February, EU member state ambassadors at the Committee of Permanent Representatives (Coreper) agreed on mechanisms for providing Ukraine with a €90 billion loan in 2026-27, including allowing third countries to participate.